MIGRAINE HEADACHE

 • Maxalt® (rizatriptan) - rizatriptan is FDA-approved for children 6 - 17 years

-• Imitrex® nasal spray (sumatriptan) - sumatriptan nasal spray is not FDA-approved in children, but it has been studied in children as young as 8 years old.
-In one study, sumatriptan was given to children aged 8 - 17 years with patients weighing 20 - 39 kg receiving 10 mg and patients weighing ≥ 40 kg receiving 20 mg.
-[PMID 15037686]
+• Imitrex® nasal spray (sumatriptan) - sumatriptan nasal spray is not FDA-approved in children but has been studied in patients as young as 8 years old.
+In one study, sumatriptan was given to children aged 8 to 17, with the following weight-based dosing:

 Adolescents (≥ 12 years old)